elpinal/modules/README.md

 ## See also

 - [elpinal/modules-rs](https://github.com/elpinal/modules-rs)
-contains another implementation of F-ing modules in Rust.
+contains another implementation of F-ing modules in Rust (with more bugs fixed than Haskell implementation here).

+## 1ML interpreter

+`stack install` installs `1mlex`, which is an interpreter of 1ML *without* type inference.

+Status: All parts of [Rossberg 2018], except type inference, are implemented.
+There are few known bugs.

+- [elpinal/1ml-vim](https://github.com/elpinal/1ml-vim) is a Vim plugin providing syntax highlighting for 1ML.

 ## Bibliography of Modules and Type Abstraction